tomirgang/elbe_dev_container/.devcontainer/README.md

     This makes the package available for image builds.
 - `project_wait_and_download`:
     Waits for a project build to finish, and downloads the build results afterwards.
+- `qemu_aarch64`:
+    Run a image using QEMU aarch64.
+    This command expects that a kernel binary called _vmlinuz_ and a initrd image called _initrd.img_ is located next to the image.
+- `qemu_efi_aarch64`:
+    Run a image using QEMU aarch64.
+    This command expects that the image contains and EFI partition and an EFI bootloader.
+- `qemu_efi_x86_64`:
+    Run a image using QEMU x86_64.
+    This command expects that the image contains and EFI partition and an EFI bootloader.
+- `qemu_x86_64`:
+    Run a image using QEMU x86_64.
+    This command expects that a kernel binary called _vmlinuz_ and a initrd image called _initrd.img_ is located next to the image.
 - `repo`:
     Prepare apt repository metadata and serve the repository.
     This command is a combination of `repo_meta` and `repo_serve`.